The subject of comfortable nurses’ shoes is something I hold close to my heart.

 Specifically designed for nurses and chefs, these clogs differ in that the shaft is almost a whole inch away from the arch.

-Not only does this make the shoe very flexible, it also provides the space you need for your feet to feel at home.
+Not only does this make the shoe very flexible, but it also provides the space you need for your feet to feel at home.

 The outer is nice and thick, (adding to the durability and safety aspect), and like all good Crocs these are very easy to clean.